 Meet the Team

-Owner & Clinician - Oxford and Southbury
+Owner & Clinician - Oxford, Seymour, and Southbury

 Meghan Slekis, LCSW, SSW